-There are many different types of yoga and all of them benefit a different category of people.
-When you say you do Yoga, you should also be aware of what kind of yoga you are doing, for only then will you be able to figure out the right benefits of all these yoga types and do the one that would suit your needs the best.
+There are many different types of yoga and all of them benefit different categories of people.
+You should be aware of the yoga you are doing to reap out the right benefits of all these yoga types and always consider one that would suit your needs.
 Here is a list of the biggest types of yoga - the ones you must know about.

 The postures and stances practiced under this type of yoga have to be done in different sets.
 There are six such sets.
 These sets are supposed to increase the heat of the body, hence remove impurities from the body, which will eventually lead to mental and spiritual wellness.